olengs/WebNotes/content/posts/async.md

 ### std::promise [(link)](https://en.cppreference.com/w/cpp/thread/promise)

 Next, we have std::promise, std::promise is more like a communication channel between different threads.

+Pointers to note:
-Note that you will have to pass in the std::promise into the running function as you have to set the value into the promise.
+1. You will have to pass in the std::promise into the running function as you have to set the value into the promise.
-Also note that std::promise is not copy-constructible and you have to use [std::move](https://en.cppreference.com/w/cpp/utility/move) to pass the promise into the function.
+2. std::promise is not copy-constructible and you have to use [std::move](https://en.cppreference.com/w/cpp/utility/move) to pass the promise into the function.
+3. If you look at the example below, std::future .get() function will block until you get a promise where if you dont, if will forever be waiting on the promise (ill-formed program)
+4. It is possible to detach the thread and just use future.get() to wait for the result

 ```c++{linenos=true}